cheqd/governance/getting-started/learning-the-basics/README.md

 # 📖 Learning the basics

 For general holders of coins or tokens across the industry, governance is often seen as something inaccessible and complex.
-This is because education about governance is often lackluster.&#x20;
+This is because education about governance is often lackluster.

 At cheqd, we want to make participating in governance easy.